 Christchurch's housing market suffered severe damage following the 2011 earthquakes, which resulted in the destruction of many homes and the demolition of around 10,000 more.
 Consequently, the city experienced soaring demand and a low supply of accommodation.
 However, the housing market has since stabilised, and thousands of new homes have been built.

 The earthquakes also led to the temporary closure of the city centre, causing many businesses to relocate to the outer suburbs and the industrial area around the airport.
 Consequently, the prices and demand for housing in these areas have increased significantly.

-The decision to rent or buy in Christchurch depends primarily on the availability of suitable properties and the long-term plans of expats.
+The decision to rent or buy in Christchurch depends primarily on the availability of suitable properties and expats' long-term plans.

 Areas and suburbs in Christchurch

 Christchurch is a diverse city with various areas and suburbs to suit every expat's lifestyle and preferences.
 The central business district (CBD) is the heart of the city and is home to many offices, restaurants and shops.
 The CBD has a range of apartments and flats, making it a convenient location for expats who prefer to live close to their workplaces.
-However, the rent in the CBD is generally higher than in other areas in Christchurch, and the availability of properties is limited.
+However, rental prices in the CBD are generally higher than in other areas in Christchurch, and the availability of properties is limited.

 Types of accommodation in Christchurch